 Preparation:

-- Mix the cooked vegetables with the peas, chopped olives, and flaked albacore tuna.
+- Mix the cooked vegetables with the peas, chopped olives, and flaked tuna.
 Reserve a few large pieces for garnish.

-- Add mayonnaise to taste, mix well, and garnish with the reserved albacore tuna pieces.
+- Add mayonnaise to taste, mix well, and garnish with the reserved tuna pieces.
 Refrigerate for at least 1 hour before serving.

-8. Albacore tuna sandwich with tomato and anchovy
+8. Albacore Tuna Sandwich with Tomato and Anchovy

 Ingredients (1 sandwich):